LearnOnDemandSystems/docs/guides/idl/idlv3.md

 ### Objective and Scenario Introductory Page

-The IDL platform can provide the user with an introductory page that appears when the user launches a lab.
+The IDL (legacy) platform can provide the user with an introductory page that appears when the user launches a lab.
 The introductory page contains the objectives or goals that the user will achieve and a scenario that provides contextual information to assist the user to gain a deeper